 Loch Lomond & The Trossachs National Park became the first of Scotland's two National Parks when it was established in 2002.
 It is known in Gaelic as Pàirc Nàiseanta Loch Laomainn is nan Tròisichean.
 Scotland's second National Park, which followed a year later, was the Cairngorms National Park.
 Loch Lomond & The Trossachs National Park has an area of 720 square miles or 1,865 km² surrounded by a boundary that is 350 km or 220 miles long.
 It is also home to some 15,600 people.

-The area of the Park is shown on the map below.
+The area of the Park is shown on the map above.
 The landscapes covered by the Park range from the uplands of Breadalbane to the sea lochs of Argyll, and the presence of the Highland Boundary Fault cutting through it gives it areas that are typical of both Highlands and Lowlands.
 Included within the area of the National Park is the whole of Scotland's largest loch, Loch Lomond, while the surrounding mountainous areas include 21 Munros (individual mountains over 3,000ft); 20 Corbetts (individual mountains over 2,500ft); and two forest parks.

 As a result of all this variety, the Loch Lomond & The Trossachs National Park can be divided into four quite distinct areas.
 Loch Lomond is the largest inland loch in Scotland and provides the real heart of the National Park.
 The northern end of the loch is deep and narrow, with mountains on either side, including the iconic Ben Lomond.
 The southern half of the loch is much more pastoral and is home to many islands.